May 14, 2026

 Voice dictation lets you write at 150 WPM vs typing at 40 WPM.

-Context-aware tools like Willow read your work to spell technical terms and names correctly.
+Context-aware tools like Willow read your active document, codebase, or AI prompt to handle technical terms, names, and specialized vocabulary correctly.

 Free options (Apple, Google Docs, etc.) cover many everyday use cases, while paid tools may offer advantages for heavier or technical writing workflows.

-A modern third-party voice engine delivers 3x higher accuracy than built-in dictation with sub-1-second response times.
+A modern third-party voice engine delivers 3x higher accuracy than built-in dictation with sub-200 millisecond latency.

 Why Voice Dictation Matters for Document Creation